 A feature of some camera sensors that combines multiple neighboring camera sensor pixels into one virtual pixel.
 Commonly, groups of four pixels (2x2) are combined into one.

-This technique reduces noise and can improve low-light sensitivity.
+This technique reduces noise and improves low-light sensitivity.